‘A dear friend’: Syrian carves model of Cologne cathedral

 “When we were in Aleppo we used to have … no issues between a mosque and a church,” the father of five recounts.
 “Our neighbors were Christian and we are Muslims, we used to invite each other into our homes and there were no problems.”

-Alkhudr is one over 1 million migrants who came to Germany from Syria, Iraq and Afghanistan in 2015-16, escaping war, destruction and poverty in their home countries.
+Alkhudr is one of over 1 million migrants who came to Germany from Syria, Iraq and Afghanistan in 2015-16, escaping war, destruction and poverty in their home countries.
 He first worked odd jobs to make a living, brought his family over in 2017, and, since 2019, focused on creating the cathedral model.
 He hopes that in the future he can also make a living in Germany as an art carver.

 Alkhudr used hard beech wood and 50-year-old tools from back home in Syria that his father had passed on to him.
 The end result was taller then himself, measuring two meters in height and length, and 1.40 meters in width.